Today, we’ll be taking a closer look at a portable and very versatile keyboard, the Yamaha YPG-535.

 Just like the YGP-535, the DGX-660 is an 88-key keyboard that offers a whole world of capabilities for playing, learning, music production and just for fun.

-The piano has 554 built-in instrument sounds, tons of effects, more than 200 of accompaniment styles, 100 preset songs, 6-track MIDI recorder and even audio recorder.
+The piano has 554 built-in instrument sounds, tons of effects, more than 200 of accompaniment styles, 100 preset songs, 6-track MIDI recorder, and even an audio recorder.

 The DGX-660 is also equipped with all kinds of ports and jacks for connecting to external devices.
-It has all the ports the YPG-535 has, plus the Microphone jack and Aux in (for playing music from your smart devices through the DGX-660’s speakers).
+It has all the ports the YPG-535 has, plus the Microphone jack and Audio in jack (for playing music from your smart devices through the DGX-660’s speakers).

 Just like the YPG-535, the DGX-660 comes with an LCD screen and a matching stand.